snowman-repos/book/account_managers/README.md

 * Budgets & Cost
 * Success Measures & Performance Metrics

 While the contract should be as explicit as required to convey the exact requirements and production plan, it should not be so rigid as to restrict the production team's flexibility to adjust feature prioritisation as the project evolves.
+Ensure that this agreement is **approved** by the client before starting work.
 We've already covered understanding the project goals so let's move on.

 #### Gathering Requirements